sparameswaran/airway-shipment-orchestrator/README.md

 ## Testing

+There are 2 parts to the workflow:
+* Ingestion of shipments via API Gateway -> SQS -> Lambda -> OrderValidationStateMachine1
+* Kick off the aggregation of shipments and related downstream processing (SAWB generation, association of carrier with the shipments etc.)

-Use artillery to inject sample shipment messages that would be submitted via API Gateway to ShipmentRecordQueue (SQS Queue).
+*1)* To handle the ingestion at scale, use artillery to inject sample shipment messages that would be submitted via API Gateway to ShipmentRecordQueue (SQS Queue).
 Steps:

 * Go to the testing folder.